MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ---
-title: Windows Autopilot for HoloLens 2 (Public Preview)
+title: Windows Autopilot for HoloLens 2
 description: How to set up Autopilot on HoloLens 2 devices.
 author: Teresa-Motiv
 ms.author: v-tea